 - DO NOT close your credit accounts!

-The longer your credit account, the more established it is, the higher credit score you will have.
+The longer your credit account, the more established it is, the higher your credit score you will have.
 This factor is the reason why many consumers new to credit struggles to get their scores up to the mid 700s.
-Closing a credit account counterintuitively lowers your score as it erases the history and establishment of your credit.
+Closing a credit account counterintuitively lowers your score as it lowers your overall credit limit and increases your credit utilization.

 - Add trade lines!